Boulder Festival

 Who can participate in the Boulder Festival Lodging program?

-Homeowners/Property Owners: Owners of any property type can apply for the Festival Lodging Rental License and make their home available in Boulder.
+Homeowners/Property Owners: Owners and tenants of any property type can apply for the Festival Lodging Rental License and make their home available in Boulder.
+Tenants must receive the property owner's consent to participate.

 Who manages the Boulder Festival Lodging program?